 By then we had known of Goldstein’s work for many years, not only as editor of the definitive Tibetan English dictionary, but also for his work with Tibetan nomads and Tibetan history.
 He was regarded with slight concern by some of the Tibetans in exile, as he maintained a sufficiently good relationship with the Chinese authorities to frequently visit Tibet.
 However, we always felt that Mel was on the Tibetans’ side.

-The budget - $10,000 a year for each of five years – looked forbidding, but, very sadly, our old friend Ruth Grant passed away at about that time, leaving BODHI just enough to fund the sheep bank’s first year.
+The budget - US$10,000 a year for each of five years – looked forbidding, but, very sadly, our old friend Ruth Grant passed away at about that time, leaving BODHI just enough to fund the sheep bank’s first year.
 Following that, Marty Rubin did some determined fund raising among his medical colleagues in the Napa Valley of California; this was featured in newsletter 23.
 After 5 years the Bridge Fund, based in San Francisco, took over ongoing funding of the Revolving Sheep Bank.
 By 2009, the Revolving Sheep Bank had succeeded beyond our wildest dreams.
 It has become the prototype of yak banks started by other Western NGOs in Tibet.
 Nomads from the far west of Tibet have also approached Prof Goldstein for advice about starting sheep banks in their areas.

 Other work relevant to Tibet